 Tidy up your grammar and punctuation

 Run a spell check and use contractions to take your language from formal and boring to readable and interesting.
-It’s instead of it is, and we’re instead of we are.
+Use tools such as Hemingway to help you with sentence structure and grammar.

-A header image is like an introduction to your blog post and is what you see when you share the URL on Facebook and other platforms- make the image something new and fresh.
+A feature image is like an introduction to your blog post and is what you see when you share the URL on Facebook and other platforms- make the image something new and fresh.

 Update your links

 Set yourself a challenge to improve your blog post clicks, impressions and shares!
-Here’s a neat summary of the hacks I shared above:
+Here’s a summary of the tips I shared above:

 - Add a new image or video